mantidproject/mantid/docs/source/release/v4.3.0/muon.rst

   part due to the new tiled plotting feature.
 - Added a plotting options toolbar to the docked plotting in the Muon Analysis 2 and Frequency Domain interfaces.
 This toolbar can be used to autoscale the axes, change the axes limits, and control the plotting of errors.
+- Fixed a bug that prevented PSI data from being loaded.

 Bug Fixes
 #########